tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

 If you copy and paste one of the IP addresses above into a web browser you should see the Google home page.

+Throughout the remainder of this chapter we will connect to remote machines using their hostname.
+What happens in practise is that your institutes DNS server translates this hostname to an IP address and you send your communications over the network to the machine identified by that IP address.
+Furthermore when you communicate with the remote machine you will be using a specific port.
+The default port for the SSH protocol is port 22.

 Logging in using the Secure Shell protocol
 ------------------------------------------

 In its most basic form the ``ssh`` command takes on the form ``ssh hostname``.
-Where ``hostname`` is the name of the remote machine that you want to login to.
+Where ``hostname`` is the name of the remote machine that you want to log in to.
 This assumes that you want to login to the remote machine using the same user name as that on the local machine.
-This is often not the case and it is much more common to see the ``ssh`` command in the form ``ssh user@hostname``, where ``user`` is the Unix user name you want to login as on the remote machine.
+This is often not the case and it is common to see the ``ssh`` command in the form ``ssh user@hostname``, where ``user`` is the Unix user name you want to log in as on the remote machine.

 Let us illustrate this with an example.
 Suppose that one wanted to login to a remote computer named ``hpc``, this could for example be the head node on your